+918800445497

 Key Difference Between CMA Report and Project Report

 The CMA Report enforces a particular RBI-prescribed format and concentrates solely on financial information, whereas a Project Report is a wide document covering business and financial aspects.
-Existing businesses put in working capital enhancement typically require a CMA Report, while new businesses or those seeking term loans for capital expenditure require a Project Report.
+Existing businesses seeking working capital enhancement typically require a CMA Report, while new businesses or those seeking term loans for capital expenditure require a Project Report.
 In many cases, lenders need both documents together.

-How to Prepare a CMA Report: Step-by-Step Procedure-
+How to Prepare a CMA Report: Step-by-Step Procedure

 Here is a practical step-by-step guide on how to prepare CMA Data for a bank loan: